11 December 2018

 - Register your travel with SafeTravel (managed by Ministry of Foreign Affairs and Trade) and subscribe to MFAT’s travel advisories.

 - Establish a ‘lost contact’ plan with your family and any travelling companions

-- Review your travel insurance including coverage for pre-existing medical conditions and any conditions or exclusions for the country of travel (if high risk).
+- Review your travel insurance or business travel insurance arrangements including coverage for pre-existing medical conditions and any conditions or exclusions for the country of travel (if high risk).

 - Ensure in your wallet you have emergency contact information written on a card; and an International SOS membership card (usually a service provided by your Travel insurer)